Loading...

 What Is ISO 20022?

 ISO 20022 is a global messaging standard used for exchanging electronic data between financial institutions.
-It provides a single standardisation approach methodology process for payments messages, based on XML and structured data formats.
+It provides a single, structured methodology for payment messages, based on XML and structured data formats.
 Developed by ISO Technical Committee TC68, ISO 20022 is widely adopted across global financial services and is increasingly mandated by major market infrastructures, including SWIFT and the Federal Reserve Financial Services.

 Key features of ISO 20022